Psychology: Program evaluation

 Program evaluation involves the systematic collection, analysis, and application of information to answer questions about projects, policies and programs, particularly about their effectiveness.
 In both the public and private sectors, stakeholders often want to know the extent which the programs they are funding, implementing, voting for, receiving, or objecting to are producing the intended effects.
 While program evaluation first focuses on effectiveness, important considerations often include how much the program costs per participant, how the program could be improved, whether the program is worthwhile, whether there are better alternatives, if there are unintended outcomes, and whether the program goals are appropriate and useful.

-Contemporary issues in methodology and practice
+Contemporary issues

 Metascience

 Metascience involves the application of scientific methodology to study science itself.
 The field of metascience has revealed problems in psychological research.
 Some psychological research has suffered from bias, problematic reproducibility, and misuse of statistics.
 These findings have led to calls for reform from within and from outside the scientific community.